MasterAndrewJ/PokemonBashe/README.md

 3/30/17--I am reoranizing the code and making the code for the keys for input.
 I have also got the sprites I am going to use for the game.
 I will need to learn how to use them tho.
 I am really behind...

 4/3/17--This class and for homework I will be improving my Java knowledge as mine is not sufficiant for that task I am assigned.
+4/7/17--Today and yesterday I worked on the battle system that takes away enemy's health based on the move used and the enemies health